Dimitar-Iliev7/Dimitar-Iliev7/README.md

 education:
   [
     "Self-Taught Developer",
-    "Master's in Cinema and Theater Arts",
-    "Bachelor's in Stage Directing",
+    "Master's in Cinema and Theater Arts" NATFA, "Bachelor's in Stage Directing",
   ]